mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-19.md

 Action:Push the first name "Alok" into the accumulator. accumulator = ["Alok"]

--> Second Iteration:
+-> Second Iteration -
 accumulator = ["Alok"]  (result from the previous step)
 current = { firstName: "Ashish", lastName: "Kumar", age: 29 }  (second user object)
 Condition Check:Since the current user's age (29) is less than 30, it passes the condition.
 Action:Push the first name "Ashish" into the accumulator. accumulator = ["Alok", "Ashish"]

--> Third Iteration:
+-> Third Iteration -
 accumulator = ["Alok", "Ashish"]  (result from the previous step)
 current = { firstName: "Ankit", lastName: "Roy", age: 29 }  (third user object)
 Condition Check:Since the current user's age (29) is less than 30, it passes the condition.
 Action:Push the first name "Ankit" into the accumulator. accumulator = ["Alok", "Ashish", "Ankit"]

--> Fourth Iteration:
+-> Fourth Iteration -
 accumulator = ["Alok", "Ashish", "Ankit"]  (result from the previous step)
 current = { firstName: "Pranav", lastName: "Mukherjee", age: 50 }  (fourth user object)
-Condition Check:Since the current user's age (50) is not less than 30, it fails the condition.
-Action:Do nothing and move to the next iteration. accumulator = ["Alok", "Ashish", "Ankit"]
+Condition Check:Since the current user's age (50) is not less than 30, it fails the condition. accumulator = ["Alok", "Ashish", "Ankit"]

--> Final Step:
-After iterating through all users, the reduce method returns the final accumulated value:
-["Alok", "Ashish", "Ankit"]
+-> Final Step - After iterating through all users, the reduce method returns the final accumulated value: ["Alok", "Ashish", "Ankit"]

 "Using polyfills helps to understand the internal workings of these functions and ensures compatibility with older browsers."